Loyd Arms: NFL career

-Arms was drafted by the Chicago Bears with the 129th overall selection of the 1943 NFL draft, becoming the second player in the history of Oklahoma A&M to be drafted into the NFL.
+Arms was drafted in the 14th round by the Chicago Bears with the 129th overall selection of the 1943 NFL draft, becoming the second player in the history of Oklahoma A&M to be drafted into the NFL.
 He would not play a game until the conclusion of World War II.
 In 1946 Arms began his NFL playing career with the Chicago Cardinals.
 He played in eight games, recorded five starts and is credited with one fumble recovery.

 In 1947, Arms started all 12 games at the left guard position for the eventual NFL Champion Chicago Cardinals.
 The Cardinals defeated the Philadelphia Eagles 28–21 in the 1947 NFL Championship game, to earn the franchise's second NFL Championship (1925).
 The Cardinals franchise has not won a championship since that day, the longest active drought of any NFL team.

 The following season, Arms appeared in seven games (two starts) with the Chicago Cardinals.
 The Cardinals finished the season 11–1, eventually losing a 7–0 battle to the Philadelphia Eagles in the 1948 NFL Championship Game.
 Following the 1948 season, Arms retired from the NFL.

 Arms was mentioned on page 268 of Howard Robert's book, "The Story of Pro Football" written in 1953.
 When discussing the 1947 Chicago Cardinals championship season, Johnson describes Arms as one of the "potent guards" who helped block for the "dream backfield" that led the Cardinals to the championship.